How Long Does a Camp Lejeune Water Case Take?

 You may qualify to receive a settlement if you have one of the Camp Lejeune health issues linked with any of the toxic chemicals found in the water.

-It is expected that the federal government will end up paying over $6 billion in payouts to claimants and their family members over the next decade.
+The federal government is expected to pay over $21 billion in payouts to claimants and their family members over the next decade.

 Has anyone received compensation from Camp Lejeune water contamination?